|| About BLESS | Stewardship | Education | Documents | Events | Photos | Big Lake Web Camera|

 Old stands of white spruce grow on the northeast shore of the lake and a deciduous forest on the south contain highly diverse vegetation with unusual and rare plant species that include orchids and ferns.

 More than 235 bird species have been recorded at Big Lake, some 180 are recorded annually.
-At risk species that use the lake include Trumpeter Swans, Sprague's Pipits, Peregrine Falcons, Short-eared Owls and Bald Eagles that nest on the west end of the lake.
+At risk species that use the lake include Trumpeter Swans, Sprague's Pipits and Peregrine Falcons.

 The western bay of the lake provides rare nesting habitat for Franklin's Gulls, a species that builds floating nests anchored to vegetation growing in shallow water.
 Known to have one of the longest migration routes, Franklin's gulls fly south as far as southern Peru and northern Chile every year.
 In 1983, Alberta Fish and Wildlife researchers noted two Franklin's gulls colonies in the west bay of Big Lake that together comprised between 2,000 and 3,000 individuals.